-reased on cost Pay Electricity/Gas Other Expenditure 3.0 This includes £1.5m of unbudgeted 2022/23 pay 1.5 0.7 This reflects the increases for inflation made in service budgets to a limited number of areas.
+Inflation and the Council's Revenue Bu udget reased Inflatio Allowed for Pay 3.0 This includes £1.5m of unbudgeted 2022/23 pay 3 1.5 Electricity/Gas 0.7 This reflects the increases for inflation made in Other Expenditure service budgets to a limited number of areas.
 Actual inflation is probably higher as it applies to wider range of goods and services brought by the Council.
-Sub Total 5.2 Fees and Charges -0.6 at 4% allowed for in financial planning Subtotal 4.6 Government Support Council Tax Increase -0.4 Additional cash provided -0.4 3% increase allowed Net Cost of Inflation 3.8 Fees and charges above 4% -0.6 Additional income identified in December Council report to help meet shortfall
+Sub Total 5.2 Fees and Charges -0.6 at 4% allowed for in financial planning Subtotal 4.6 Covernment Support 0.4 Additional cook provided Government Support -0.4 Additional cash provided Council Tax Increase -0.4 3% increase allowed Net Cost of Inflation 3.8 Not cost of inflation 3.0 Fees and charges above 4% -0.6 Additional income identified in December Council report to help meet shortfall